isaacnmm/pestpolicy-hugo2XX/content/posts/is-wall-gecko-poisonous-if-eaten/index.md

 ##  **How Do You Keep Wall Gecko As Pet?**

-Wall Gecko are cold
-- blooded (ectotherms) reptiles and thus need special care.
+Wall Gecko are cold-blooded (ectotherms) reptiles and thus need special care.
 As a Pet, Wall Gecko needs a cage that is well aerated and spacious.
 Access to water and food without strain is important.
 You can use bowls and shall water cans which the Wall Gecko cannot tend to swim in.

 Provide a warm pod where your Pet Wall Gecko can swim in at will.
 Normally, Wall Gecko will walk or run on water unlike other species of lizards such as Marine Iguanas and Komodo dragon.